nerdyrodent/AVeryComfyNerd/README.md

 * By default, models are saved in subdirectories under ``ComfyUI/models``, though some custom nodes have their own models directory.
 * Use **ComfyUI Manager** to install missing custom nodes.
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
+* The Microsoft Windows portable version of ComfyUI apparently has issues, whereas normal installs are OK.
+Unknown error?
+Try a normal install!
+* Sometimes custom nodes make breaking changes and the same node may need to be re-created.
+Typically the custom node GitHub page has such information.
 * Need more help?
 See this [Playlist with loads of ComfyUI guides](https://www.youtube.com/playlist?list=PLjC8P1vEncQDahWnl_WKYsjF_tmIDXWEa)

 Item | Description | Link